puppetlabs-toy-chest/puppetlabs-openstack/examples/vagrant/README.md

-A few notes on using Vagrant and VMWare Fusion to test the Grizzly module:
+A few notes on using Vagrant and VMWare Fusion to test the Havana module:

 Five networks need to be setup in VMWare Fusion.
 The default net for Vagrant, and the four OpenStack networks.